0xReki/0xreki.github.io/_posts/2019/2019-09-09-rishan-kaihou-cologne-at-connichi-2019.md

 So if you want to hear more, you'll have to ask Nico or Manuel.

 It's around noon.
-An enthusiastic “Tsumo!” can be heard in the rooms of [Games Unplugged](https://www.connichi.de/programm/games-unplugged/) at Connichi in Kassel.
+An enthusiastic “Tsumo!” can be heard in the rooms of Games Unplugged at Connichi in Kassel.
 I turn my head towards table 1.
 Nico announces his hand: “Suuankou tanki matchi!”
 Those who know what it means are in awe.
-To the others we explain what a yakuman is.
+To the others, we explain what a yakuman is.
 And what a double yakuman is.

 By the way, congratulations to Nico for his first Yakuman!